kristy0414/data-mining/README.md

 2. spam email filter, use classfication tree and stratified sampling.

-3. the realtion between levels of income and citizens charateristics, use classification tree.
+3. the realtion between levels of income and citizens charateristics, simple case to teach how to use classification tree step by step.